Arsen-Pankiv/Python_Data_Analytics/README.md

 ## Index Management,Pivot Table, Explode Function
 ### Section 1 - Index Management

 We first assigned a custom name, **"value_index"**, to the DataFrame’s index to better identify it.
-Then, we demonstrated how to locate rows with a specific value in the "area" column (e.g., "brent").
-Since the resulting subset rf_brent may have a non-sequential index, we used **reset_index(inplace=True)** to reset the index back to the default integer sequence while preserving the old index as a column.
+We, then demonstrated how to locate rows with a specific value in the "area" column (e.g., "brent").
+Since the resulting subset **rf_brent** may have a non-sequential index, we used **reset_index(inplace=True)** to reset the index back to the default integer sequence while preserving the old index as a column.
 ![image_6](/screenshots_p/image_6.png)

 To restore the original index as the DataFrame’s index, we then applied set_index("value_index", inplace=True).
 This workflow shows how we managed, reset, and reassigned indexes effectively to maintain clarity and order in the DataFrame.